costrouc/lammps-cython/README.md

 # Install
 First install all the dependencies.
 You must install an MPI implementation separately.
-`pip install -r requirements.txt`
+> `pip install -r requirements.txt`

-python setup.py install
+Edit the lammps.cfg to have the correct directories and filenames.
+Often times the lammps.cfg does not require much editing.
+> `python setup.py install`

 # Dependencies